tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 such variants will not be encountered in practice, but by including them we are prepared in case they do occur, in mistaken spellings or other unexpected situations.

-# Post-processing
+# Applying the Stylesheet

-Steps to create **verbs-final.txt**:

-1. Apply the XSLT file to the dictionary with the command `java -cp saxon9.jar:DictionarySearchStandalone.jar net.sf.saxon.Transform -s:dictionary.xml -xsl:verbs.xsl -o:verbs.txt`
+To create **verbs-with-lemmas.txt**, execute the following comm `java -cp saxon9.jar:DictionarySearchStandalone.jar net.sf.saxon.Transform -s:dictionary.xml -xsl:verbs-with-lemmas.xsl -o:verbs-with-lemmas.txt`

-2. Copy **verbs.txt** to **verbs-final.txt**.
-Use the latter file in the steps that follow.

-3. Remove and replace all ERROR lines into **ERRORS-verbs.txt**.

-4. Incorporate **corrections.txt.**

-5. Remove blank line at end of document.

-6. Regex replace \s+ with space character (' ') for true horizontal format.
+The Wylie to Unicode converter that we are using is overly opinionated.
+It thinks that the following Wylie syllables are illegal, despite the obvious conversions:

+* 'krongs > འཀྲོངས
+* bjid > བཇིད
+* bnyags > བཉགས
+* bnab > བནབ
+* dphrog > དཕྲོག
+* gstsan > གསྩན

+Therefore the stylesheet handles these cases specially.
+(It also handles the *da drag* specially.)
+So if you produce *verbs-with-lemmas.txt* yourself, then search the file for the word **ERROR**.
+There shouldn't be any conversion errors, but if they are, additional exceptions can be added to the stylesheet.

-A similar set of steps could be followed to create **verbs-with-lemmas-final.txt**.
+A similar procedure can probably be followed to produce **verbs-final.txt**.